 Roasted Garlic and Red Pepper Hummus

-5 cloves roasted garlic
+- 5 cloves roasted garlic

-1/3 cup diced roasted red pepper
+- ⅓ cup diced roasted red pepper

-2 1/2 tablespoons olive oil
+- 2 ½ tablespoons olive oil

-2 tablespoons tahini
+- 2 tablespoons tahini

-juice of half a lemon
+- juice of half a lemon

-1/2 teaspoon salt
+- ½ teaspoon salt

-1/4 freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-1/8 teaspoon cumin
+- ⅛ teaspoon cumin

-1-2 tablespoons water, if necessary
+- 1-2 tablepoons water, if necessary

 - Place all ingredients into a blender or food processor.

+- Mix until completely smooth and well blended.
 Store in a tightly covered container in the refrigerator.

+I rate everything I make on a scale of 1-4 with 4 being the best and this Roasted Garlic and Red Pepper Hummus 3 1/2 rolling pins.
+The flavor was fantastic and the consistency was good, too.
+I love eating this stuff with baked pita chips!
 I was concerned that adding 5 cloves of garlic was going to be way too much, but when the garlic is roasted it’s not nearly as pungent and is a great addition.